-Subject synopses are followed by lists of recommended text and reference books.
-In cases where no list appears students will be informed of their needs at the beginning of the year.
+Subject synopses are followed by lists of recommended textbooks.
+In cases where no list appears students will be informed of their requirements at the beginning of the year.

 The Board of Studies in General Education has published a handbook in which details concerning the general studies subjects may be found.
 The handbook also contains information regarding general studies text and reference books, and is available free of charge.